Ajax30/BraveCMS-2.0/README.md

 ## What is this about?

 This is a simple, easy to use, CMS, ideal for an online newspaper or a blog.
-It is currently a *work in progress*.
 Laravel masters are invited to *contribute*.

 ### Dashboard